gridsome/gridsome/packages/source-contentful/README.md

 # @gridsome/source-contentful

-> Contentful source for Gridsome
+> Contentful source for Gridsome.
+This package is under development and API might change before v1 is released.

 ## Usage